Al Michaels: 1986 American League Championship Series

 In 1986, Michaels was also on hand for what he says was "the greatest of all the thousands of games I've done."
 On October 12 at Anaheim Stadium, Michaels along with Jim Palmer called Game 5 of the American League Championship Series.
 The California Angels held a 3 games to 1 lead of a best-of-seven against the Boston Red Sox.
 In the game, the Angels held a 5–2 lead going into the ninth inning.
 Boston scored two runs on a home run by Don Baylor, closing the gap to 5–4.

 When Donnie Moore came in to shut down the rally, there were two outs, and a runner on first base, Rich Gedman, who had been hit by a pitch.
 The Angels were one out from their first-ever trip to the World Series.
 But Dave Henderson hit a 2–2 pitch off Moore for a home run, giving the Red Sox a 6–5 lead.
 The Angels were able to score a run in the bottom of the ninth, pushing the game into extra innings.
 Moore continued to pitch for the Angels.
 He was able to stifle a 10th inning Red Sox rally by getting Jim Rice to ground into a double play.
 Nevertheless, the Red Sox were able to score off Moore in the 11th-inning via a sacrifice fly by Henderson.
 The Angels could not score in the bottom of the 11th and lost the game 7–6.

 To left field, and deep, and Downing goes back ... and it's gone!
 Unbelievable!!!!!

-— Al Michaels' call of Dave Henderson's 9th inning home run in game 5 of the 1986 ALCS.
+— Al Michaels's call of Dave Henderson's 9th inning home run in game 5 of the 1986 ALCS.

 The defeat still left the Angels in a 3 games to 2 advantage, with two more games to play at Fenway Park.
 The Angels were not able to recover, losing both games by wide margins, 10–4 and 8–1.
 Game 7 of the 1986 ALCS ended with Calvin Schiraldi striking out Jerry Narron.

-The Red Sox can go from last rites to the World Series...and they do!
+The Red Sox can go from last rites to the World Series ... and they do!

-— Al Michaels' call of Calvin Schiraldi's final strikeout in Game 7 of the 1986 ALCS.
+— Al Michaels's call of Calvin Schiraldi's final strikeout in Game 7 of the 1986 ALCS.

 Despite the fact that ABC Sports and ESPN have been under the same corporate umbrella (The Walt Disney Company) since 1996, Michaels never served as a regular commentator for ESPN Major League Baseball.
 The only time that Michaels appeared in an ESPN booth of any kind was as a guest commentator on Wednesday Night Baseball in 2003 as part of ESPN's Living Legends Series.
 Michaels joined Gary Thorne and Joe Morgan, whom he worked with on ABC's 1989 World Series coverage and served as ABC's #2 baseball team behind Michaels, Jim Palmer and Tim McCarver in 1989, for a game at Dodger Stadium between the Los Angeles Dodgers and Cincinnati Reds.